Study: Volunteering in Canada: Challenges and opportunities during the COVID-19 pandemic

 Almost three-quarters of Canadians engage in informal volunteering

-Over 22.7 million people or almost three-quarters of Canadians aged 15 and older (73%) devoted approximately 3.4 billion hours to informal volunteering in 2018, equivalent to more than 1.7 million full-time year-round jobs.
+Almost 22.7 million people or almost three-quarters of Canadians aged 15 and older (74%) devoted approximately 3.4 billion hours to informal volunteering in 2018, equivalent to roughly 1.8 million full-time year-round jobs.

 Note to readers